christianparpart/learncpp-by-implementing-calculators/README.md

 3. Same as above but with proper error handling.

 4. Ask for a string input and evaluate the result linearly without operator precedence
+5. Same as above but split parsing, syntax checking, and evaluation

-5. Ask for an expression, and evaluate its result using a stack
+6. Ask for an expression, and evaluate its result using a stack
-6. Ask for an expression, and evaluate its result using an expression tree
+7. Ask for an expression, and evaluate its result using an expression tree

 ## Other fancy levels